mac999/scan_to_bim_pipeline/README.md

 # description
 Scan to BIM project has purpose like below.

-1. 3D point cloud processsing pipeline implementation dynamically using JSON.
+1. 3D point cloud processsing pipeline implementation dynamically using simple SBDL(Scan to BIM Description Language.
+JSON format).
 2. Classification of outdoor building objects such as wall (facade), road etc.
 3. Extraction geometry information from classification.
 4. Binding BIM object with geometry information and property set.